- Get link

 1804 Former US Treasury Secretary Alexander Hamilton was shot by US Vice President Aaron Burr in a pistol duel near Weehawken, New Jersey on July 11, 1804.
 The duel was the culmination of a long and bitter rivalry between the two men.
 Hamilton was carried to the home of William Bayard on the Manhattan shore, where he died the next day.

-1818 After a 20 year relationship with the Irish actress Dorothea Bland, the future William IV of the United Kingdom married Adelaide of Saxe-Meiningen on July 11, 1818, at Kew Palace in Surrey.
-William had no surviving children from his marriage to Adelaide, but he was survived by eight of the ten illegitimate children he had by Mrs Jordan including Lady Elizabeth FitzClarence, from whom former English Prime Minister David Cameron is directly descended.
+1818 After a 20 year relationship with the Irish actress Dorothea Bland, stage name Mrs Jordan, the future William IV of the United Kingdom married Adelaide of Saxe-Meiningen on July 11, 1818, at Kew Palace in Surrey.
+None of their children survived to adulthood, which ultimately led to the crown passing to Queen Victoria, He was survived by eight of the ten illegitimate children he had by Mrs Jordan.

 1830 The national flag of Uruguay has a field of nine equal horizontal stripes alternating white and blue.
 It had 19 stripes until July 11, 1830, when a new law reduced the number of stripes to nine.
 The reason for the change is not entirely clear, but it is thought that the 19 stripes were too difficult to see from a distance.